-Are food supplements really necessary if my diet is healthy and varied?
-You are right to ask yourself the question, because, in fact, a balanced diet is the basis of good health and can in no way be equaled by food supplements .
-In principle, she must provide for our needs alone.
-However, the truth is quite different: due to our food choices, stress or even intensive agriculture, it is very difficult to provide the body with all the essential nutrients it needs and to cover the daily intake. recommended.
+Are dietary supplements really necessary if I have a healthy and varied diet ?
+You are entitled to ask yourself this question, because a balanced diet is the basis of good health and cannot be equaled by dietary supplements .
+It should, in principle, meet our needs alone.
+However, the truth is quite different: due to our dietary choices, stress or even intensive agriculture, it is very difficult to provide the body with all the essential nutrients it needs and to cover the recommended daily intake.
 Several studies have also shown that the majority of French people do indeed have vitamin and mineral deficiencies.

-The objective of supplementation is in no way to replace a healthy diet or to cure an illness, but to maintain one's health by filling a potential deficiency through the provision of vitamins, minerals, trace elements or plants. .
-Taking food supplements should be seen as a helping hand to supplement one's diet , prevent a risk of deficiencies, or even respond to specific problems or discomforts such as digestion disorders, stress, fatigue, digestive problems. skin or joints.
-They sometimes have an interest in the prevention of certain diseases as shown by various studies .
+The objective of supplementation is in no way to replace a healthy diet or to cure an illness, but to maintain one's health by filling a potential deficiency through the intake of vitamins, minerals, trace elements or plants.
+Taking food supplements should be seen as a helping hand to supplement one's diet , prevent the risk of deficiencies, or even respond to specific problems or discomforts such as digestive disorders, stress, fatigue, skin or joint problems.
+They are sometimes of interest in the prevention of certain illnesses as shown by various studies .

-Food supplements can be all the more important at certain stages of life (growth, pregnancy, menopause, aging) as well as for certain specific diets (vegetarian, vegan, lactose intolerant, etc.).
+Dietary supplements can be even more important during certain stages of life (growth, pregnancy, menopause, aging) as well as for certain specific diets (vegetarians, vegans, lactose intolerant, etc.).
 Obviously, for these specific cases, it is strongly recommended to consult your doctor or pharmacist.

-Whatever your physiological state or your diet, it is important to respect the recommended dosages to avoid any risk of overdose.
-Ideally, the use of food supplements should be done over several months to maximize the benefits but should also remain punctual so as not to let the body get used to them.
+Regardless of your physiological condition or diet, it's important to follow the recommended dosages to avoid the risk of overdosing.
+Ideally, dietary supplements should be used over several months to maximize their benefits, but they should also be used occasionally to prevent the body from becoming accustomed to them.

 Find out in this article written by our experts why supplementation may sometimes be necessary.